ziffitykishore/agilex/wp-content/plugins/fast-velocity-minify/readme.txt

 = Is it compatible with other caching plugins? =
 You must disable any features on your theme or cache plugins which perform minification of css, html and js.
 Double minification not only slows the whole process, but also has the high potential of causing conflicts in javascript.
 The plugin will try to automatically purge several popular cache plugins, however if you have a cache on the server side (some hosting services have this) you may need to purge it manually, after you purge FVM to see the results you expect.
-The automatic purge is active for the following plugins and hosting: W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Cache Enabler, SG Optimizer, Breeze (Cloudways), Godaddy Managed WordPress Hosting and WP Engine
+The automatic purge is active for the following plugins and hosting: W3 Total Cache, WP Supercache, WP Rocket, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Cache Enabler, SG Optimizer, Breeze (Cloudways), Godaddy Managed WordPress Hosting and WP Engine

 = Do you recommend a specific Cache Plugin? =